algolia/instantsearch/docgen/src/guide/Custom connectors.md

 `props` are the props that were provided to the higher-order component.

-`searchState` holds the state of all widgets.
-You can find the shape of all widgets state in [the corresponding guide](guidesSearch%20state.html).
+`searchState` holds the search state of all widgets.
+You can find the shape of all widgets search state in [the corresponding guide](guidesSearch%20state.html).

 `searchResults` holds the search results, search errors and search loading state, with the shape `{results: ?SearchResults, error: ?Error, loading: bool}`.
 The `SearchResults` type is described in the [Helper's documentation](https://community.algolia.com/algoliasearch-helper-js/reference.html#searchresults).